jhogsett/EMA-VFI-WebUI/guide/video_remixer_extra.md

 - **Used For:** Quickly Keeping or Dropping a series of scenes
 - _Enter the starting and ending scene IDs, and whether to Keep or Drop_
 - _All scenes from starting to ending scene ID are set to the chosen state_

-#### Split Scene
-Split a Scene in two at the 50% point
-- **Used For:** Splitting up a scene without redoing project setup
-- _Enter the scene ID to split_
-- _Splits the scene into two scenes at the 50% point, and creates replacement thumbnails_

 ### _Reduce Footprint_